Ottawa Permits & Building Codes

 What is the holdback requirement under the Construction Lien Act?

-Under Ontario's Construction Lien Act, property owners in Ottawa must hold back 10% of the value of work completed until 60 days after substantial com...
+Under Ontario's Construction Lien Act, property owners must hold back 10% of the value of work and materials for 60 days after substantial completion...

 How long does it take to get a building permit in Ottawa?